 Meetings are held at 7:00 pm on the second Tuesday of each month, and are open to the public.
 Meetings are held at various locations, see our schedule.
 Minutes of the meetings are available for review online.

 Board members (customers representing the various subdivisions) are elected at the annual board meeting.
 Customers in the IBCD, which are interested in serving on the board, must obtain a nomination petition and submit it to our clerk by November 30th.
 Who is your Representative?

 The cost for your sewer service is comprised of two parts.

 Pt.
 1. - You will receive in the mail a coupon sheet at the beginning of each year.
 You have the option of making 4 quarterly payments of $45.00; or one annual payment of $165 (saving you $15).
 Each payment should include a coupon with your check.
-These payments can be paid by check, cash, or money order; the payment may be mailed to or dropped off at Porter Bank. (do not mail cash)
+These payments can be paid by check or money order; the payment must be mailed

 Pt.
 2. - A portion of your property taxes (about 20˘ per $100 of assessed valuation) is used to pay for the maintenance and operating costs of the system.
 These costs are detailed in our Operating Budget.

 State of Indiana requires that we provide our customers with an Internet link to the Indian Boundary Conservancy District Gateway Reports.
 Click on the image below to view the notices of upcoming budget meetings.

 or call the state at (888) 739-9826 to get a paper copy of the information